bond-summary

 • all – End-to-end workflow that uses bond-change validation internally

-• trj2fig – Visualise energy profiles from trajectories
+• trj2fig – Visualize energy profiles from trajectories